Falconiere/falconiere.io/src/pages/blog/posts/oh-boy-here-we-go-again-highlights-of-my-2024-and-the-next-goals.md

 #### Work and side-projects
 The other good thing is that in 2024, I also fell in love with my profession.
 I was unmotivated and without direction, but I found my way and greatly enjoyed my job again!
 Thank you, my teammates.

-Also, I finally launched a project ([codafolks](https://codafolks.com){target='blank'}, which is still in progress), started building more projects, and learned a lot.
+Also, I finally launched a project (<a href="https://codafolks.com" target="_blank">codafolks</a>, which is still in progress), started building more projects, and learned a lot.
 These projects were not just about work; they were about my passion.
 I poured my heart and soul into them, and the satisfaction I got from seeing them come to life was unparalleled.
 That feels so good.
 #### Knout Depression
 Well, not everything was entirely good, you guys don't know, but I was fighting against depression for so long (about 15 years, precisely), and I thought I would never win.
 Yup, this is a little dark subject of my life.
 But now, I feel confident about sharing with everyone because I am finally cured, at least temporarily.